mykelalvis/FT/Traveller/WORKING/Mongoose/The TkTk Convergence.md

 Bomeyo often asks Soyhsoy to read the coyns when a decision must be made.
 The types of decisions requiring the coyns can range anywhere from whether or not to engage in negotiations, what a daily lesson plan should be for the tktks, or even what to eat on a given day.

 On the other hand, the Droyne do not seem shackled by the practice either.
-They make most routine decisions without consulting the coyns, but from a human-centric position, it is difficult to determine what constitutes a coyn-worthy decision, and what doesn’t.
+They make most routine decisions without consulting the coyns, but from a human-centric position, it is difficult to determine what constitutes a coyn-worthy decision, and what doesn't.

 If one or more of the travellers ask the Droyne to do it, Soyhsoy performs “a coyn reading” for them.
 If this happens, select a coyn from the coyn diagram below that best represents the traveller in question, and then, using the diagram, start selecting coyns with die rolls.
 Use dice of different colors (one red and one white in the diagram).
 Record which coyns are selected and stop selecting once the coyn that represents the traveller is selected.
 Use the progression of coyns to
 "tell a story" about the traveller's future.